the-turing-way/the-turing-way/book/website/project-design/sdpm/data-privacy-strategies.md

 * Decide how long you will retain identifiable data before removing direct identifiers, applying more complex anonymisation techniques, or deleting the data altogether.
 * When deleting sensitive data you need to be aware that standard methods for deleting files (for example moving files to the recycle bin and emptying it) are not secure.
 These deleted files may be recovered.
-Use software like BleachBit (Linux, Windows), BC Wipe, DeleteOnClick and Eraser (Windows) or Permanent Eraser or 'secure empty trash' (Mac) to safely delete the data.
+Use **software** like BleachBit (Linux, Windows), BC Wipe, DeleteOnClick and Eraser (Windows) or Permanent Eraser or 'secure empty trash' (Mac) to safely delete the data.
-An alternative is the physical destruction of the storage media.
+An alternative is the **physical destruction** of the storage media.
+**Degaussing** disturbs the magnetic alignment of magnetic storage media (such as hard drives and tapes) and may render those unusable.
+If you encrypted the data (see point 4 below), you can also **delete the encryption key**.

 **3. Secure data transfer**
 * Before deciding to transfer personal data, you should consider whether the transfer of identifiable data is necessary.